 First, I used a putty knife and completely scraped the paint off each tile that had peeling paint.

 Make sure to remove all the paint from each tile and wipe them with a damp cloth to remove any paint chips.
 This is very important because you are going to end up redoing each tile.

 I then followed the same steps I took when I originally stenciled the floor, with one change.
 I used an oil-based primer instead of a water-based primer.
 Honestly, I don’t know if this will make a difference, but I thought I’d give it a try.
+(See the important update above because the oil-based primer made a huge difference!)
 After the coat of primer was dry, I applied two coats of white floor paint using a 4″ foam roller; allowing the first coat to thoroughly dry before applying the second coat.
 And then I stenciled each tile.

 A quick tip: Take a picture of your floor and mark which tiles you stenciled (with a photo editor) so you know which ones will need a coat of polycrylic.
 While the redone tiles will have a more matte finish, it’s easy to look at a picture in case you have difficulty.